fluffy/vacuumCtrl/README.md

 ## Usage

-The controller will start the vacuum pump and let it run till the pressure gets to -11 PSI then turn it off.
-Once the pressure comes back up to -8 PSI, the pump again.The range can be changed by pressing the blue an yellow buttons to set the upper and lower range respectively to the current pressure.
-Holding a button down will cause the pump to run.
-One can hold the yellow button down till the desired upper bound is reached then hold the blue button down till the desired lower bound is reached.
+Press the yellow button down till the desired upper bound is reached then press the blue button down till the desired lower bound is reached.

 ## Building